The Atheist Bible

 Gods are not fictional!For atheists, gods are fictional characters just like the fairy in the Cinderalla tale.
 However, most people think that gods are by nature different from fictional characters.

-This hypothesis is wrong.
-In fact, everybody believes that gods are fictional characters — as long as it is the gods of the other religions.
-The majority of people on Earth believe, e.g., that the Horned God of the Wicca religion is a product of fiction.
-Likewise, the majority of people on Earth believe that Vishnu and Brahma are myths.
-It may come as a surprise to Christians, but the majority of people on Earth also believe that the Triune God is a human invention.
-The majority of people, likewise, believe that Allah is the creation of a prophet.
-Everybody thinks that the gods of the other religions are fiction.
-If something is a god to one group of people, it is a fictional entity to all the others.
+This hypothesis is false.
+In fact, everybody believes that gods are fictional characters — as long as they are the gods of the other religions.
+For example, when we ask people about the Horned God of the Wicca religion, most people on Earth would consider him the work of fiction.
+Likewise, the majority of people on Earth when asked would consider Vishnu and Brahma myths.
+The majority of people on Earth also believe that the Triune God of Christianity is a human invention.
+People usually think that the gods of the other religions are fiction.
+If something is a god to one group of people, it is a fictional entity to most others.

 Atheists apply the same logic to all gods at once.
 To an atheist, all gods are human inventions.